LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency

 In this paper, we focus on the three important variables: 0.06in {\bf UE Processing Time} ($l_1$ in \cref{sec:model-foundation}).
-We learn the distribution of this variable by assuming it is a Gaussian, which seems to match well.
-Note, however, that depending on the UE's load, the processing time can vary in the range of \SI{2}{\milli\s}.
+We estimate the distribution of this variable from measurements and approximate it with a Gaussian model based on the observed empirical distribution.
+Note, however, that depending on the UE's model and load, the processing time can vary in the range of \SI{2}{\milli\s}~\cite{10.1145/3750718.3750743}.
 The typical UE's processing time mean in our experiments is around \qtyrange[range-phrase=~to~,range-units=single]{1}{3}{\milli\s}, and the standard deviation is around \qtyrange[range-phrase=~to~,range-units=single]{0.1}{0.6}{\milli\s} for low and high loads, respectively.
-Since the variation in processing time is insignificant with respect to the load, we train the parameters on a certain load and use it to test the model with different configurations and loads.
+We train the parameters on a certain model and load and use it to test the model with different configurations on similar loads.

 0.06in {\bf gNB Processing Time} ($p_4$ in \cref{sec:model-foundation}).
-Modeling the gNB processing time can be easier than the UE processing time, due to our access to the open-source gNBs.
-However, for closed gNBs, we can also use a learned distribution since we find that the empirical distributions can be approximated with a log-normal distribution.
-Typically, the mean processing time of the gNB in our experiments is around \qtyrange[range-phrase=~--~,range-units=single]{0.5}{1.66}{\milli\s} for low and high loads, respectively; the standard deviation is around 0.1, and the location parameter is around 0.3.
+Modeling the gNB processing time can be easier than the UE processing time, due to our access to open-source gNBs.
+However, for commercial gNBs, we can also use a learned distribution since we find that the empirical distributions can be approximated with a log-normal distribution.
+Typically, the mean processing time of the gNB in our experiments ranges from \qtyrange[range-phrase=~--~,range-units=single]{0.5}{1.66}{\milli\s} under low and high loads, respectively; the corresponding standard deviation is approximately \SI{0.1}{\milli\s}.

 0.06in {\bf Packet Inter-Arrival Time} (related to $o_1$ in \cref{sec:model-foundation}).
-The random variable $o_1$ is for packet generation time.
-The distribution of such a variable is not very meaningful.
-Instead, to generate values of $o_1$, what we really need is the distribution of packet inter-arrival times.
-We can easily measure $o_1$ from logs at the gNB or UE and use it to generate a distribution of packet inter-arrival times.
-We then sample this distribution and use the inter-arrival times to generate new values of $o_1$, which we then use to output the latency distribution.
+The random variable $o_1$ represents packet generation time, but its standalone distribution is not particularly informative.
+Instead, the relevant quantity is the distribution of packet inter-arrival times.
+These inter-arrival times can be measured by observing packet generation events at the UE and the gNB, corresponding to uplink and downlink traffic, respectively, together with timing information from the gNB.
+Since the model defines $o_1$ relative to the start of the gNB time reference, all packet generation times are expressed in this reference frame.
+Using this information, we construct the inter-arrival time distribution, sample from it, and subsequently reconstruct $o_1$ values.
+These generated $o_1$ samples are then used to calculate the latency distribution using \thesystem's models.